peter-power-594/WordpressMarkupMarkdown/README.md

 ### Testing

-Checkout this repository as "markup-markdown" inside your local Wordpress plugins directory (wp-content/plugins)
+Checkout this repository as "markup-markdown" inside your local Wordpress plugins directory.

-Then you can easily test modifications in live by running:
+Then you can easily test live modifications by running:

 ```shell
 grunt.cmd dev